oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 With this feature, Engine would keep track of per-device custom properties.

-This can be done in two ways:

-1. We may insert the custom properties column into the vm_device table instead.
-The advantage is future-proofing in the case that more devices will be managed by the engine.
+We will insert the custom properties column into the vm_device table.
+Custom properties will be saved at the device level to keep the implementation generic and future proof.
-2. We may add a field to each device's table (IE: vm_interface for NICs and images for disks).
-The advantage here is that the custom properties will be available when the REST API queries for a device or a list of devices, without having to perform a JOIN.

-*   Note: The rest of the document assumes the second solution.

 ##### Configuration

 Not all custom properties are valid for every setups - they depend on the hooks installed on hosts.
 Therefore, just like with per-VM properties, a user would have to define the valid properties and their valid values in vdc_options.
-Note that properties are most likely to be valid for an interface, but invalid for a disk.
+Note that properties likely to be valid for an interface, but invalid for a disk.
 The option_name value will be DeviceCustomProperties, and its corresponding option_value will look like:

 [{type=disk; props={value1=regex1, ..., valueN=regexN}}, {type=interface; props={value1=regex1, ..., valueN=regexN}}]